12 Different Types of Squirrels in the US

 by Christian Collins is licensed under CC BY-SA 2.0

-The least chipmunk is last on our list of Types of Squirrels in the US that can be found over most of North America, including Minnesota, Michigan, and Wisconsin sections.
+The least chipmunk is last on our list of Types of Squirrels in the US, found in most of North America, including Minnesota, Michigan, and Wisconsin.

 They reside on the outskirts of boreal and temperate woods.
 Least chipmunks are the smallest chipmunk species, measuring about 1.5-2oz.